econnet/econ/test.rst

 - creation of products (work)
 - selection of products (satisfaction = profit)

+Work on a product is aimed to maximize the return of work investment of the workers.

+- Minimize work with open development (cooperation instead of competition).
+- Make a good quality product that is needed by the market.

-..
-Work needs to be linked to profit.
+Work is linked to profit by the product.
-    But in current economy there is a separate work market, that is not linked to profit.

-    Furthermore

-    - too much competition
-    - too little cooperation

-    makes satisfaction more work than necessary.
+A separate labor market does not maximize freedom.

+Direct work satisfaction is maximized by free choice of work according interest.

-.. _`infomoney`:
+.. _`tc`:

-:money:
+:tc: money, how → `dproduct`_, who → `dcontributors`

-Money is the valuation (pricing) of work in the economy via products.
+Money is the valuation (pricing) of work in the economy via products (`fiat money`_).
+Gained money from a product sale is a promise of economy (`IOU`_) to return other products of equivalent value.

 Valuation of work has a broad range.
 The value of work (interaction) depends on